This blog may contain affiliate links. Read our disclosure policy for more info.

-Cooking classes are really well priced and there are a few different styles of tours available.
-Some of the best are:
+Cooking classes are really well-priced and there are a few different styles of tours available.
+A couple of the best are:

-Mexico City is huge and although driving around the city is a fast way to see it, you simply don’t get the personal interaction that you do from being in the open air.
+Mexico City is massive, and although driving around the city is a fast way to see it, you simply don’t get the personal interaction that you do from being in the open air.

-For ECOBICI you register online and sign up for a plan.
-For tourists, there is a 1-day plan for 104 pesos.
+For ECOBICI, you register online and sign up for a plan.
+For tourists, there is a 1-day plan for 104 pesos ($5.30 USD).
 This then gets you unlimited 45-minute bike rides with the rideshare service.
-If you do go over the 45-minute cap then you are charged around 10 pesos per 15 minutes.
+If you do go over the 45-minute cap, then you are charged around 10 pesos ($0.50 USD) per 15 minutes.

-Tour recommendation: If you don’t want to ride around without a guide then this Mexico City Bike Tour, it is a great option!
+Tour recommendation: If you don’t want to ride around without a guide then this Mexico City Bike Tour is a great option!
 You’ll start pedaling Parque Mexico and discover two areas, Condesa and Coyoacan.
 The tour also includes a guided house tour of the famous painter Frida Kahlo.
 All equipment, snacks, and water are provided to you.

-24. Have dinner and drinks on Calle Regina (pedestrian only street)
+30. Have dinner and drinks on Calle Regina (pedestrian-only street)